 What does this mean for your child?
 Simply, it doesn’t matter whether or not she’s college-bound.
 If she expects to succeed in the workplace, she’ll need to demonstrate better-than-average writing skills.

 So make sure to focus on basic but key writing skills throughout junior high and high school to adequately prepare her.
 Minimally, by the time your teens graduate from high school, they should know how to:

 - Write a business letter.

 - Use correct grammar.

-- Use proper punctuation, such as correct use of quotation marks and apostrophes.
+- Use proper punctuation, including correct use of quotation marks and apostrophes.

-- Use good sentence structure, including avoiding run-on sentences and sentence fragments.
+- Use good sentence structure, including avoiding comma splices, run-on sentences, and sentence fragments.

 - Avoid using slang and shortcuts common to texting and instant messaging.